d3m0l15h/IS216.N23.Cinema_Management/README.md

 ## Overview

 This is a project in our course "IS216" - Java programming at UIT.
-With the particitipating of:
+With the participation of:

 | StudentNo | Full name      |
 | --------- | -------------- |
 | 21521930  | Đào Tiến Đạt   |
 | 21520673  | Phan Chí Cường |

-Thanks Master.
+Thanks, Master.
 Vu Minh Sang for assisting.
-Our app have following functions:
+Our app has the following functions:

-Support cinemas in managing their profit by showing sales figures
+* Support cinemas in managing their profit by showing sales figures

-Automate the ticket selling process
+* Automate the ticket-selling process

-Automate the manage film screening process
+* Automate the managed film screening process

-Manage customer information
+* Manage customer information

 ## Installation